Submitit’s Success Rate (An Update)

 Of course, Submitit’s success is largely thanks to you, our writers.
 We really are a team here.
 Without your wonderful short stories and essays, none of this would be possible.
 So to all of our clients: thank you!
 And (raising my glass—as it happens, a Woodford Reserve Double Oaked bourbon) here’s to many more years of acceptances.

-For updates, news, success stories, tips about submitting, and other miscellanea, please become a member of Submitit's blog.
+For updates, tips about submitting, discussions of craft and style, and other miscellanea, please become a member of Submitit's blog.
 You can sign up here.

 Comments